feature-sliced/documentation/README.md

 # feature-sliced

-> `WIP:` The current version of the methodology is under development and some details *may change*
+> `WIP:` The current version of the methodology is under development and some details *can be changed*

 <!-- 🏅 Add badges -->